 REEEP – Renewable Energy and Energy Efficiency Partnership, BGFA Programme Implementation Manager.
-The BGFA Programme has been designed and is implemented on the ground in partnership with REEEP.
-REEEP, together with Sweden, has developed the BGFZ pilot programme and is acting as Sweden’s implementation agent for BGFZ
+The BGFA Programme has been designed and is implemented on the ground by REEEP.
+REEEP, together with Sweden, developed the BGFZ pilot programme and is acting as Sweden’s implementation agent for BGFZ

 SHS – A solar home system

 Significant Sub-Contractor – A company or organisation, sub-contracted by an Applicant/Lead Applicant with direct responsibility for implementing and/or operating one or more components of the proposed project representing a minimum of 15% of the awarded BGFA1 funding